 1/2 a lime, juiced

-Marinate the chicken with the spices 4 to 24 hours.
-In a preheated oven cook for 30 minutes until just cooked.
+Marinate the chicken with the spices for 4 to 24 hours.
+In a preheated oven, cook for 30 minutes until just cooked through.
 Bring the chicken to room temperature prior to cooking.

-In a large pot /karhai/wok heat a generous tablespoon of ghee and add the masala in sequence bringing the first 4 together for a minute before adding the rest.
+In a large pot/karhai/wok, heat a generous tablespoon of ghee and add the masala in sequence, bringing the first 4 together for a minute before adding the rest.
 Allow it all to cook for about 10 minutes.
-The aromas will be fragrant and there will be small beads of oil around the edges showing that it has cooked through.
+The aroma will be fragrant and there will be small beads of oil around the edges, showing that it has cooked through.

-Serve as a roll/wrap, or with warm rotli/chapatis/paratha on the sides or with warm bread rolls.
+Serve as a roll or wrap, or with warm rotli, chapatis, or paratha on the sides, or with warm bread rolls.

-Sliced onions tossed with corriander and sprinkled with salt.
+sliced onions tossed with coriander and sprinkled with salt.